 Things to Consider When Deciding How Often to Post on TikTok

-As you decide on how often you should post on TikTok, provide your target audience something to look at, expect and be excited about.
+As you decide on how often you should post on TikTok, provide your target audience with something to look at, expect, and be excited about.
 Posting high-quality content at the best time indicated in TikTok analytics, and adjusting as you go, is essential.

 Quality vs Quantity

 Brands should only create as much content as they can without compromising quality.
-High-quality is essential to grow an audience on TikTok or any social media platform.
-But there is a balance to find in between quality and quantity, to stay consistent with how often you post on TikTok.
+High-quality is essential to growing an audience on TikTok or any social media platform.
+But there is a balance to find between quality and quantity, to stay consistent with how often you post on TikTok.